 - Several critical analyses of the doctrinal congregation's September 2000 document Dominus Iesus, on religious pluralism;

 - An editorial criticizing what America called a lack of due process in the congregation's procedures for the investigation of theologians;

 - A guest essay from U.S. Rep. David Obey of Wisconsin, challenging suggestions that the church should refuse Communion to Catholic politicians who do not vote as a number of bishops believe they should vote.

-According to several sources in the United States and Rome, the communication about Reese’s fate was carried on between the Congregation for the Doctrine of the Faith and the superior general of the Jesuits, Dutch Fr.
-Peter-Hans Kolvenbach, with the content then relayed to Reese’s Jesuit superiors in the United States.
+According to one source, the communication about Reese's fate was carried on between the Congregation for the Doctrine of the Faith and the superior general of the Jesuits, Dutch Fr.
+Peter-Hans Kolvenbach, with the content then relayed to Reese's Jesuit superiors in the United States.
 Although critics of Reese both in the United States and Rome have occasionally accused him of an anti-hierarchical mentality, supporters noted in their responses to the congregation that over his seven years as editor, America routinely published weighty pieces by prominent members of the hierarchy, at one stage including Ratzinger himself.

 In February 2002, the Congregation for the Doctrine of the Faith proposed creating a three-member commission of censors for the magazine, though the idea was never implemented.
 According to sources, the congregation told the Jesuits that the action was in response to concern from bishops in the United States.

 Sources said no bishops were identified by name and that Reese was never directly contacted.
 According to a source close to the magazine, Jesuit superiors said some bishops were upset that Reese often commented on church matters for general media and that such commentary should be solely the province of bishops.